 CBD vs Antidepressant Medications

-CBD Effects were fast-acting and long lasting
+CBD Effects were fast-acting and long lasting in some studies

 Most prescription therapeutics for anxiety and depression take a week or more to begin being effective.
 A 2019 animal study showed that CBD effects were detectable and reported faster, and continued to demonstrate effects similar to their prescription counterparts.